So What is an RTO?

 - Own, or otherwise have legal access to, an Australian Qualifications Framework (AQF) nationally recognised short course or qualification.

-To get initial approval for registration and then maintain registration, RTOs must document evidence to show they are meeting the AQTF requirements and show how they are improving the delivery of their training.
+To get initial approval for registration and then maintain registration, RTOs must document evidence to show they are meeting the Australian Quality Training Framework (AQTF) requirements and show how they are improving the delivery of their training.

 There are approximately 5000 RTOs currently registered in Australia.
-Registered training organisations can be privately or publically owned.
+Registered training organisations can be privately or publicly owned.

 The majority of training organisations are run as private businesses or companies, ranging from small sole-trader operations run by one person, up to large companies with dozens of employees.

 A number of large companies run their own “training branch” for their in-house training purposes.
-In some cases these training branches are registered as training organisations and are able to deliver nationally recognised and accredited training and qualifications.
+In some cases, these training branches are registered as training organisations and are able to deliver nationally recognised and accredited training and qualifications that are in line with the Australian Skills Quality Authority.

 Some non-profit or government organisations also run registered training organisations so they can offer training to the public, prepare new volunteers to go into the field, or upgrade the skills of their existing staff and volunteers.